werbasinnotec/mongodb-handler/README.md

 The errorcallback can response follow objects:
 ```
-// When the database-connection is in timeout
+// When the database-connection is not successful
 {
-err: 'timeout'
+err: 'Error on connection'
 }
-// When the execution is not successful
+// When the operation is not successful
 {
-err: 'ErrorOnExecution'
+err: 'Error on operation'
 }
 ```

+The details of the error you can see it on the log into the console.

 ## License

 The MIT License (MIT)
-Copyright (c) 2014-2015 Werbasinnotec.
+Copyright (c) 2015 Werbasinnotec.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: